google-research/google-research/wildfire_conv_lstm/README.md

 # Google cloud

 WARNING: Work in progress.
-The data and model checkpoints have not yet been made available on Google cloud.
+The model checkpoints have not yet been made available on Google cloud (though the data now is available).

 All of the data and the model checkpoints are located on Google cloud.
 To access the data, you can install the google cloud CLI, which this document will assume you've done (access to the cloud data can also be performed on the Google Cloud UI for users familiar with it).
 For instructions on installing Google Cloud CLI:

 https://cloud.google.com/sdk/docs/install
 # Data:

-WARNING: Work in Progress: All gsutil commands are currently guesses, since they cannot be tested until the data has been made public on cloud.
-Verify all commands once that has happened.

 You can view all the datasets via: